 -Michael Tangney, Global Lead: Travel, Expense and Credit Card at Google

 They have managed to redefine the concept of a travel policy in everyone’s favour.
-Employees are allowed to book flights and hotels by themselves, but have a system in place to suggest the best option available, with incentives for choosing the cheaper options.
+Employees are allowed to book flights and hotels by themselves, but there’s a system in place to suggest the best option available, with incentives for choosing what’s cheaper.

-At last, the technology and tools are here
+At last, the tools are here to do expenses better.

-For the past few decades, the trade-off between the requirements of the finance team and the ease of use demanded by the employees has resulted in a bad compromise for both: an expense report.
+For the past few decades, the trade-off between the requirements of the finance team and what employees want has resulted in a bad compromise for both: an expense report.